devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 }
 ```

-2.Create a new role named **SSMServiceRole**:
+10. Create a new role named **SSMServiceRole**:
 ```bash
 aws iam create-role --role-name SSMServiceRole --assume-role-policy-document file://ssmservice-trust-policy.json
 ```

-3.As a starting point, we will use AmazonSSMManagedInstanceCore grant permission for Systems Manager to interact with your instances.
+11. As a starting point, we will use AmazonSSMManagedInstanceCore grant permission for Systems Manager to interact with your instances.
 AmazonSSMManagedInstanceCore, enables an instance to use AWS Systems Manager service core functionality.
 Depending on your operations plan, you might need permissions represented in one or more of the other three policies.
 To view this policy in the console go to services, IAM, Access Management, Policies and search for the **AmazonSSMManagedInstanceCore** policy, click on the policy, view the permissions by clicking on the permissions tab.
 Now attach this policy to the role using attach-role-policy command.

 ```bash
 aws iam attach-role-policy --role-name SSMServiceRole --policy-arn arn:aws:iam::aws:policy/AmazonSSMManagedInstanceCore
 ```

-4.Let's make sure we allow our on-premise systems to write to CloudWatchLogs so that we can use the same Audit and Logging tools to review administrative access.
+12. Let's make sure we allow our on-premises systems to write to CloudWatchLogs so that we can use the same Audit and Logging tools to review administrative access.
 We'll use the same Attach-role-policy to attach a policy that enables the SSMServiceRole to write to CloudWatchLogs.
 ```bash
 aws iam attach-role-policy --role-name SSMServiceRole --policy-arn arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy
 ```

-Enable Session Manager to manage systems on-premise:
+### Task 2: Configure Session Manager to manage systems on-premises

 The activation process provides an Activation Code and ID which functions like an access key ID and secret key to provide secure access to the Systems Manager service form your *managed instances*.